jorgeanais/covid19_data_visualization_chile/README.md

 ![Image](2021_04_13.png)

 Data extracted from https://www.minciencia.gob.cl/COVID19.
-Notice that data is updated daily.
+Notice that this repository is updated daily.